SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 # Build custom property pane controls

 > **Note:** The SharePoint Framework is currently in preview and is subject to change.
+SharePoint Framework client-side web parts are not currently supported for use in production environments.

-SharePoint Framework offers you a number of standard controls to be used for configuring web part properties in the property pane.
-If your web part requires specific user interface for its configuration, beyond what is available in the SharePoint Framework, you can build a custom property pane control and use it in your web part.
+The SharePoint Framework offers you a number of standard controls to be used for configuring web part properties in the property pane.
+If your web part requires a specific user interface for its configuration, beyond what is available in the SharePoint Framework, you can build a custom property pane control and use it in your web part.
 Custom property pane controls allow you to provide your users with an intuitive and rich interface for configuring how the web part should work.
-In this tutorial you will learn how to build a custom property pane control.
-As an example you will build a custom dropdown control that loads its data asynchronously from an external service without blocking the web part user interface.
+In this article you will learn how to build a custom property pane control that is a custom dropdown control that loads its data asynchronously from an external service without blocking the user interface in the web part.

 ![Item dropdown loading available items after selecting a list in the list dropdown](../../../../images/custom-property-pane-control-cascading-loading-items.png)

 The source of the working web part is available on GitHub at [https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/react-custompropertypanecontrols](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/react-custompropertypanecontrols).

-> **Note:** Before following the steps in this article, be sure to [set up your development environment](https://dev.office.com/sharepoint/docs/spfx/set-up-your-development-environment) for building SharePoint Framework solutions.
+> **Note:** Before following the steps in this article, be sure to [set up your development environment](../../set-up-your-development-environment) for building SharePoint Framework solutions.

 ## Create new project

-Start by creating a new folder for your project
+Start by creating a new folder for your project.

 ```sh
 md react-custompropertypanecontrol
 ```

-Navigate to the project folder:
+Go to the project folder.

 ```sh
 cd react-custompropertypanecontrol
 ```

-In the project folder run the SharePoint Framework Yeoman generator to scaffold a new SharePoint Framework project:
+In the project folder run the SharePoint Framework Yeoman generator to scaffold a new SharePoint Framework project.

 ```sh
 yo @microsoft/sharepoint
 ```

-When prompted, define values as follows:
+When prompted, enter the following values:

 - **react-custompropertypanecontrol** as your solution name
 - **Use the current folder** for the location to place the files